Bećarac

-Bećarac is a humorous form of folk song, originally from rural Slavonia, Croatia and eventually spreading into southern Hungary and the Vojvodina region of Serbia.
-The root of the word comes from bećar (bekâr), meaning "bachelor", "reveler" or "carouser".
-Bećarci are always teasing, mocking and/or lascivious, and are usually sung by a male company at village parties ("sijelo" or "kirvaj" (kermesse)).
-However, they are also sung by women in equal footing, especially in kolo dance.
+Bećarac is a humorous form of folk song, originally from rural Slavonia, Croatia, and eventually spreading to southern Hungary and the Vojvodina region of Serbia.
+Its name comes from the Serbo-Croatian word bećar (from bekâr), meaning "bachelor", "reveler" or "carouser".
+Bećarci verses are typically teasing, mocking and/or lascivious in nature, and are often sung by male company at village parties ("sijelo" or "kirvaj" (kermesse)) or weddings.
+However, they are also sung by women in equal footing, especially in kolo dance circles.

 Description

-Bećarac uses a strict form of couplet in decasyllable, always sung to the same music, played by a tamburitza orchestra, less common bagpipes or samica, or just by the choir.
-The first verse is sung by the choir leader and forms a logical thesis; it is repeated by the choir of gathered men.
+Bećarac uses a strict form of couplet in trochaic decasyllable, always sung to the same music, played by a tamburitza orchestra, less common accordion or samica, or just by a choir.
+The first verse is sung by the choir leader and forms a logical thesis; it is repeated by the choir.
 The second verse is a humorous antithesis, also repeated by the choir (but often broken by laughter).
 Bećarci are usually performed at the peak of a party as a drinking song after the crowd is sufficiently warmed up by wine and music.
 A series of bećarci can last indefinitely.
 The lyrics are often made up at the spot or improvised, and the best ones are spread and reused for later parties.